rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 ## Introduction :pushpin:

-This is Part 2 of the managed Kubernetes cluster mini blog series.
-In this part we will deploy and expose the Traefik dashboard to the outside world and deploy an example application to our cluster.
-Both routing them from a custom domain to our external load balancer and securing them with Let's Encrypt through cert-manager.
+This is Part 2 of the Kubernetes blog series.
+In this part we will deploy and expose the Traefik dashboard to a custom domain.
+As a bonus we will deploy a small example application as well.

+The domains will be pointed to our external load balancer and we will secure them with Let's Encrypt through cert-manager.

 To follow along with this part, please [follow Part 1 first](https://rafrasenberg.com/posts/kubernetes-with-terraform-traefik-v2-cert-manager-part-1/).